sebastian-software/rollup-plugin-rebase/readme.md

 ## Usage

-Rollup Rebase comes with a binary which can be called from within your `scripts` section in the `package.json` file.
+You can configure Rollup Rebase as part of your Rollup configuration.
+This can be either done in a `rollup.config.js` or by scripting the whole thing by using the Rollup API:

 ```js
 import { rollup } from "rollup"